Printer-friendly version

 3.1.5 Program suspensions

-1. Proposals to suspend a program or plan from new enrolments must outline arrangements for existing students’ enrolment in the program/plan.
+1. Proposals to suspend a program or plan from new enrolments must outline arrangements for continuing students’ enrolment in the program/plan.
 Suspensions are approved for a period of up to 12 months.

-2. Prior to the end-date of the suspension period, the Faculty must advise CAPP on the status of the suspended program/plan.
+2. Prior to the end of the suspension period, the Faculty must advise CAPP on the status of the suspended program/plan.
 After considering the Faculty’s submission, the Committee may recommend:

 1. the approval of a final extension, with a new deadline for recommencement of enrolments; or

-3.1.6 Suspensions or discontinuation of Shorter Form Credentials
+3.1.6 Suspensions or discontinuations of shorter form credentials

 1. Discontinuation of a suite of modules:

-1. When discontinuing a suite of modules, the Faculty must make adequate teach out arrangements for all students currently enrolled in or with an offer of enrolment in the suite;
+1. When discontinuing a suite of modules, the Faculty must make adequate teach- out arrangements for all students currently enrolled or with an offer of enrolment, in the suite;

-1. how modules completed under the superseded suite will be credited towards the new/alternate suite; and
+1. how modules completed under the superseded suite will be credited towards the alternative suite; and

-2. any additional requirements applicable to existing students under the new suite.
+2. any additional requirements applicable to continuing students who transfer to the altervative suite.

 2. Discontinuation of a stand-alone module: